Gigaspaces/solution-hub/docs/repositories/repositories.md

 ##### Excluding custom interfaces from the search

-If you need to have an interface that won't be treated as a Repository by String Container, you can mark it with `@NoRepositoryBean` annotation:
+If you need to have an interface that won't be treated as a Repository by Spring Container, you can mark it with `@NoRepositoryBean` annotation:
 ```java
 ${BaseRepository.java}
 ```